Seren-SX/MUSA550-final/_posts/2020-12-22-Exploratory-analysis-and-Visualization.md

 ### Spatial Distribution of Crime in Philadelphia (Folium)

 We visualized the spatial distribution for the crime incidents in Philadelphia.
-At first sight， most of the Airbnb are located in Manhattan and brooklyn.
+Most cases occurred in West Philadelphia, Southwest Philadelphia, Central Philadelphia and East Philadelphia.

 <div id="folium-chart-1"></div>